VAW-123: 2010s

 In 2011, the squadron deployed with Carrier Air Wing One on a six-month deployment in support of Operation Enduring Freedom and New Dawn.
 After an eight-month turnaround, the squadron deployed once again in March 2012 for eight months with Carrier Air Wing ONE on board USS Enterprise in support of Operation Enduring Freedom, flying 562 sorties and 1,935 mishap-free flight hours.

-Throughout 2012, the squadron participated in a variety of high-profile exercises with US Air Force, British Air Force, and Air National Guard.
+Throughout 2012, the squadron participated in a variety of high-profile exercises with US Air Force, Royal Air Force, and Air National Guard.
 In 2013 VAW-123 received the Airborne Command Control and Logistics Wing "Top Hook" Award for having the best aircraft carrier landing grades of all East Coast E-2 squadrons.

 The squadron was deployed aboard USS Enterprise prior to the decommissioning of the ship in 2013 and then transferred to Carrier Air Wing 3, which is assigned to USS Dwight D. Eisenhower.
 On 1 January 2020, the squadron was redesignated as Airborne Command and Control Squadron 123 along with the other 8 USN E-2 squadrons to reflect the expanded role and responsibilities of the aircraft outside its original AEW focus.

+In October 2023, VAW-123 deployed with Air Wing Three onboard the USS Eisenhower.
+VAW-123 and Air Wing Three were deployed immediately to the CENTCOM AOR and began extensive defensive and offensive combat operations against the Houthi-Iranian military units in Yemen.